adobe-commerce/partner-day-accs/lab/admin-ui-sdk/Lab.md

     `aio console workspace select`

-- If none of the above steps are woking, please reach out to an available technical assistant for help.
+- If none of the above steps are working, please reach out to an available technical assistant for help.

 ### 4. Error on `config.json` when running the build

-- If you experience the followin error when running `aio app build`:
+- If you experience the following error when running `aio app build`:

 ```bash
 ✖ Building web assets for 'commerce/backend-ui/1'